raufmirzayee/raufmirzayee.github.io/_talks/2023-03-24-wids-panel.md

 location: "Chicago, IL"
 ---

-- Title: Building Your Brand for a Career in Data Science
 - Event: [Women in Data Science Chicago](https://widschicago.org/)
-- Date: 2023-03-24
 - Location: Chicago, IL

-Moderated a panel of three data scientists answering questions from an audience of 200 students and professionals on personal branding, career development, and more.
+Moderated a 30-minute panel of three data scientists answering questions from an audience of 200 students and professionals on personal branding, career development, and more.